 The root login has permission to perform any operating system task.
-Do not log on as root unless you must perform tasks, such as creating other operating system logins or running certain Image Services tools, that require root level permission.
+Do not log on as root or a user with root privileges unless you must perform tasks, such as creating other operating system logins or running certain Image Services tools, that require root level permission.
 Because the root login is so powerful, safeguard this login with a secure password and change the password often.

-The fnsw Login
+The FileNet User Login

-The fnsw login has access to all Image Services software and acts as the superuser for Image Services software, but does not have operating system root privileges.
+The FileNet user login, such as fnsw, has access to all Image Services software and acts as the superuser for Image Services software, but does not have operating system root privileges.
 The fnsw login name acquires privileges through membership in the fnusr and fnadmin groups.
 You can use the fnsw login to recycle (stop and restart) the Image Services software and to run tools that require Image Services Security.